-- ▶ Press the PGM MGT soft key to call the file manager - ▶ Click with the mouse the column header you want to sort by.
+- ▶ Select the file manager: Press the PGM MGT key - Click with the mouse the column header you want to sort by.
 A triangle in the column header indicates the sorting sequence.
 Click the header again to reverse the sequence

 Adapting the file manager